 Children and young adults 8-16yrs old must be accompanied by at least one trekking (and responsible!) adult who is in charge of them!f

 Meet and Greets are perfect for smaller or nervous children and includes meeting, greeting a walk around the paddock, activities and feeding the alpacas before heading home.
 Look out for details of tiny trekkers morning sessions on our facebook page under ‘events’ @senwickalpacas.

 Unfortunately we are unable to allow dogs to accompany treks.
 As much as we love dogs, alpacas are naturally fearful of our canine friends and their presence can alarm and upset our alpacas.

 Alpacas dislike the rain as much as us humans, although we can probably all put up with a little drizzle (this is Scotland after all!) in the name of enjoyment.
 However, if the weather is particularly poor then we will do our best to re-arrange.
-If you leave a contact number upon booking this can be helpful if we need to get in touch to re-arrange.
+Please leave a contact number upon booking this can be helpful if we need to get in touch to re-arrange.